tc3t/benchmarks/map/mapPerformanceComparison.md

 * boost::flat_map
 * dfglib::MapVectorAoS
 * dfglib::MapVectorSoA
-* Draft implementations of flat map proposals (only in example 3)
+* Draft implementations of flat map proposals (before std::flat_map) (only in example 3)

 Instead of looking at performance as function of element count, the focus is to give concrete examples at some arbitrarily chosen element count and use case.

+Compilers and tools used:
-All code was compiled with 32-bit MSVC2015 update 3 and boost 1.61.0.
+* Examples 1-3: code was compiled with MSVC2015 update 3 for x86 (32-bit), boost 1.61.0
+* Example 4: code was compiled with MSVC 2022.9 for amd64, boost version 1.81

 Note that while these benchmarks compare maps, results of tests that only use key's are probably more or less directly translatable to corresponding set-implementations.